conestack/plumber/README.rst

  plumber
 =========

+XXX: more like a scratchpad at the moment

 Plumber is a metaclass that implements plumbing which works orthogonal to subclassing: It uses a chain of closures.